-Accompanied by the Chamber Orchestra of Europe, Dutch classical violin concert and recording artist Janine Jansen plays the Violin Concerto in D major, Op.
-77 by Johannes Brahms at Concertgebouw Amsterdam.
+Accompanied by the Chamber Orchestra of Europe, the Dutch classical violin concert and recording artist Janine Jansen performs Johannes Brahms’ Violin Concerto in D major, Op.
+77 at Concertgebouw Amsterdam.
 Conductor: Bernard Haitink.

 The work follows the standard concerto form, with three movements in the pattern quick-slow-quick: